xarantolus/blog/_posts/2024-07-20-Dont-snipe-me-in-space-intentional-flash-corruption-for-stm32-microcontrollers.md

 In the value `0x80006000`, the top bit means that the interrupt is actually the ECCD interrupt.
 The lowest 20 bit, or the last 5 hex characters, are the address of the block that was found to have two or more errors.
 This was exactly the address I had configured it to damage, so it was really nice to see it work as intended.

 However, this would only work sometimes.
-The wait time can vary due to timings being slightly different depending on the temperature and other things, so a more dynamic approach that finds the correct timing was required.
+The wait time can vary due to timings being slightly different, depending on temperature and other things, so a more dynamic approach that finds the correct timing was required.

 #### Binary search over multiple resets